Ilusion9/swiftly-update/README.md

-# swiftly-update
+# Description
-Auto updates the server
+Auto updates the server.

+Might not work if the server is hibernating.